Skip to main content

 Who can drive

-The designated boat operator must be at least 18 years of age and hold a valid government-issued ID.
-Arizona and Utah both require a boater safety card for operators born after January 1, 1987 — we'll verify yours at pickup or you can complete the free online course at boat-ed.com before your rental day.
+The designated boat operator must be at least 23 years of age (an insurance requirement) and hold a valid driver's license, and only drivers listed on the rental agreement may operate the boat.
+Every driver certifies they're familiar with operating an inboard tow boat.
 Whenever you have a rider being towed — wakesurfing, wakeboarding, or tubing — a separate spotter (age 12+) must be seated facing aft to watch the rider.
-We don't allow children under 12 to operate the helm under any circumstances.
+Children under 12 may not operate the helm under any circumstances.

 First-time renters or anyone unfamiliar with inboard tow boats will complete a 15-minute on-water orientation with one of our team members before departure.
 We'll walk you through ballast control, the surf system, throttle response, and no-wake zones near the marina.
 This isn't a test — it's 15 minutes that tends to make the whole day better.